 Perspectives

-My work is guided by deep-seated beliefs and insights about leadership, coaching and risk.
+My work is guided by beliefs and insights about leadership, coaching and risk.
+These beliefs are reflected in my recent article on what today’s leaders can learn from great conductors.

 Beliefs on leadership and coaching

-To enable others to enhance their achievements, experience and fulfilment, leaders need to ground their actions on a sense of identity and meaning.
+To enable others to enhance their achievement, experience and fulfilment, leaders need to ground their actions and judgments on a sense of identity and meaning.

 People have an unceasing ability to grow and unlock their potential, in ways that they and those around them did not envisage.

-Leaders and coaches have an important role in creating the space and time required for others to learn, explore, collaborate and perform.
+Leaders and coaches have a critical role in creating the space and time required for others to learn, explore, collaborate and perform.

-Leaders need to provide ‘external, organisational and inner’ leadership to guide their organisations and people in an era of volatility, with the qualities of openness, humility, purpose, compassion, balance and calm this requires.
+Leaders need to provide ‘external, organisational and inner’ leadership in an era of volatility — with the openness, humility, purpose, compassion, balance and calm this requires.

 The personal and professional aspects of leadership are inextricably linked, including the importance of ‘inner work’ and our sense of care for our teams and ourselves.